cwang23/CDPH-Breast-Cancer-Project/README.md

 For both models, we looked at the ROC AUC curves to identify the best performing model, and we used this value to evaluate the performance of both models.

 Overall, the “success rate” or number of individuals classified correctly depends on what is chosen as the cutoff for who is uninsured, or who is at a high risk of breast cancer.
 As the goal of this project is to inform a targeted campaign for breast cancer screening, we chose to cast a broad net.
-In other words, we tried to capture more positive results, which also led us to capture more individuals who may not be uninsured or have a high risk of breast cancer.
-Thus, we privileged the [PRECISION / RECALL] over the [PRECISION / RECALL] of the model.
+Thus, we tried to capture more positive results, which also led us to capture more individuals who may not be uninsured or have a high risk of breast cancer.
+In other words, we emphasized the recall of the models when determining the cutoffs.

 We set the cutoff for the health insurance model at 0.5, and we set the cutoff for breast cancer risk at [WHAT IS THE CUTOFF].
 This allowed us to capture as many people as possible who were uninsured or at risk of breast cancer as possible.